Population Estimates for Missouri and Across the U.S.

 - demographic categories, based on age, race and ethnicity

-- You can access state and county level population estimates with components of change, 2000-2009, for the entire U.S. in our data
+- You can access state and county level population estimates with components of change, 2010-2015 (or most recent year of estimates), for the entire U.S. in our data

 archive using the uexplore/dexter software.
 The datasets are in the popests data directory, most easily

 accessed via the Datasets.html directory page.
-The four relevant datasets are mocom09, uscom09, mocomrgrns09 and uscomcbsas09.
+The four most pertinent data sets are mocom15, uscom15, mocomrgrns15 and uscomcbsas15.
 The first two consist of state and county level summaries, while the latter two are the result of our aggregating the data to get metro area and other county-based region summaries.

-- A new (spring, 2013) web site at the Applied Population Lab at the Univ of Wisconsin-Madison provides dynamic access to six
+- The Applied Population Lab at the Univ of Wisconsin-Madison provides dynamic access to six

 decades of age-specific net migration data for all counties in the U.S. as well as 10 years of estimates by age-race and sex.
 Access